Solution selection catalogs#

 TensileLibrary_Type_<precision>_<problem type>_<gfx>.yaml

-Example: Build outputs
+Example: Build output

 build/